World's 'oldest' tree able to reveal planet's secrets

 "There are many other reasons that give value and sense to this tree and the need to protect it," said Lara.

-"The ancient trees have genes and a very special history because they are symbols of resistance and adaptation.
+"The ancient trees have genes and a very special history because they are symbols of resistence and adaptation.
 They are nature's best athletes," said Barichivich.

 "They are like an open book and we are like the readers who read every one of their rings," said Carmen Gloria Rodriguez, an assistant researcher at the dendrochronology and global change laboratory at Austral University.